ZIGUquiz/ZIGUquiz-frontend/README.md

 ![main (2)](https://github.com/ZIGUquiz/ZIGUquiz-frontend/assets/89975936/1129c0eb-c4dc-401c-a5f4-94de5cf531c5)

 Hi !
-This is EarthQuiz's front-end repository.
+This is ZIGU quiz's front-end repository.

 Please refer to the back-end repository to run it locally and run the server together